boyhominid/hello-world/readME.md

 # S. D.

-Encountered here is a growing compendium of S. D.'s programming projects.
+Encountered here is a growing compendium of S. D.'s programming projects and completed lessons from freeCC, codeAcademy, et al.
 Feel free to follow along with my compSci progress :) Very excited to learn...
 And, of course, <em>hello, world</em> :)